Argument from religious experience

 The argument from religious experience is an argument for the existence of God.
 It holds that the best explanation for religious experiences is that they constitute genuine experience or perception of a divine reality.
 Various reasons have been offered for and against accepting this contention.

-Contemporary defenders of the argument are Richard Swinburne, William Alston, Alvin Plantinga, Alister Hardy, and Dinesh D'Souza.
+Contemporary defenders of the argument are Richard Swinburne, William Alston, Alvin Plantinga, and Alister Hardy.

 Outline

 In essence, the argument's structure is as follows: